gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 13 — Streamlit: ابنِ UI في ساعة
+### Day 13 — Streamlit: Build UI in One Hour

-حوّل كودك لـ Web App جميل في دقائق باستخدام Streamlit بدون أي HTML.
+Turn your code into a beautiful Web App in minutes using Streamlit — no HTML required.

 **`UI` · `Project`**